handshake-org/urkel/research/merklix/README.md

 Other than that, an existence proof is pretty straight forward.
 Proving leaf `c` (`1101`), we would send the leaf hashes of `a`, and `d`, with one dead-end node, and finally the sibling of `c`: `b`.
 The leaf hash of `c` is not transmitted, only it's value (`c`).
-The full preimage is know on the other side, allowing us to compute `HASH(0x00 | 1101 | HASH("c"))` to get the leaf hash.
+The full preimage is known on the other side, allowing us to compute `HASH(0x00 | 1101 | HASH("c"))` to get the leaf hash.

 ```
+Proving existence for: 1101 (c)

 Map:
   0000 = a
   1100 = b